Coulomb chronometry to probe the decay mechanism of hot nuclei: From sequential to simultaneous break-up

-\paragraph{Results.} A clear decrease of the inter-splitting time with increasing beam energy is observed in Fig.\ref{fig:dte}.
-At 12 \mev, the inter-splitting time \Dt is of the order of 500 fm/c.
-It shows that, for the lower beam energies, fragments arise from two successive splittings, validating our starting hypothesis.
-As the beam energy increases from 12 \Mev to 20 \mev, \Dt decreases monotonically from 500 fm/c to about 100 fm/c.
-Above 20 \mev, \Dt becomes very short and saturates below 100 fm/c.
-This saturation of the fragment emission time has been interpreted as evidence for simultaneous multifragmentation \cite{Bauge1993Observation,Beaulieu2000Signals,He2000Fragment}, but it reflects here the sensitivity limit of the method.
-Indeed, our trajectory calculations show that below $\delta t \sim 100$ fm/c the two nuclei resulting from the first splitting do not have sufficient time to move apart beyond the range of the nuclear forces before the second splitting occurs.
-For such a short time, fragment emissions can not be treated independently, and it is no longer meaningful to speak of a sequential process.
-This inter-splitting time is reached around 20 \mev.
+A clear decrease of the inter-splitting time with increasing beam energy is observed in Fig.\ref{fig:dte}.
+At 8 and 12\mev, the inter-splitting time \Dt is greater than 500\,fm/c ($1.7\times 10^{-21}$ s.).
+It shows that, for the lower beam energies, fragments arise from two successive splittings well separated in time, validating our starting hypothesis.
+As the beam energy increases from 12\Mev to 20\mev, \Dt decreases monotonically from 600\,fm/c to about 100\,fm/c.
+At 25\mev, \Dt becomes compatible with 0 ($\text{\Dt} = 20 \pm 20$\,fm/c).
+It reflects in fact here the sensitivity limit of the method.
+Indeed, our trajectory calculations show that below $\delta t \sim 100$\,fm/c the two nuclei resulting from the first splitting do not have sufficient time to move apart beyond the range of the nuclear forces before the second splitting occurs.
+For such a short time, fragment emissions cannot be treated independently, and it is no longer meaningful to speak of a sequential process.
+This inter-splitting time is reached around 20\mev.
+It should be recalled that, concurrently with this decrease in the break-up time-scale, the mean charges of the three final fragments become more and more similar (see Tab.\ref{tab:charges}), culminating in the quasi-simultaneous production of three equal-sized fragments.
+In this case, one is justified in speaking of the onset of a multi-fragment break-up process which appears as a natural evolution of the sequential fission decay processes observed at lower energies.